• B

 1. Assess patient for presence of pain on admission and during assessments/reassessments.

-2. Incorporates patients cultural/spiritual beliefs regarding pain into pain management plan.
+2. Incorporates patient's cultural/spiritual beliefs regarding pain into pain management plan.

 3. Implement pain management techniques.
 Focus on prevention rather than treatment.